Fxxrz/Pixelart-creator/README.md

 -The API command will be displayed in the terminal window.

--Copy the API command and paste it under Pessets at WLED.
+-Copy the API command.

+-create a new Preset in WLED.

+-Remove the tick "Use current state"

+-paste the API-Command under "API Command"